CohibAA/p2pool-doge1-8/README.md

 NOTE: Please notify me of any issues.
 The source has been tested for DOGE 1.8 and is in production currently on an Ubuntu 14.04 Server at [http://www.dogecoin-p2pool.com](http://www.dogecoin-p2pool.com)

+NOTICE: the hash rate on the Doge p2pool network is very low due to [LTC p2pool](http://www.litecoin-p2pool.com) merge mining, so expect significant variance on payouts, especially with low hash rates.

 Build Requirements:
 -------------------------